jakob-17/past_projects/README.md

 # past_projects
 One of my first major college projects.
-Completed for Objected-Oriented Programming, and written in Eclipse IDE with Java.
+Completed for Object-Oriented Programming, and written in Eclipse IDE with Java.

 A simple clicker game that takes advantage of Java's GUI packages.